-The Chemical Inventory also serves as a list of all materials for which a MSDS must be maintained, and is the initial step, necessary for completion of the rest of the program.
+The chemical inventory also serves as a list of all materials for which a SDS must be maintained, and is the initial step, necessary for completion of the rest of the program.
 Compiling the chemical inventory is not a one-time effort.
 Like all components of the HazCom plan, the inventory must be updated annually and as needed by adding new chemicals to the list and removing the ones depleted or discarded.
-MSDSs must be updated whenever chemicals are substituted or new chemicals are brought on site.
-The Chemical Inventory Form is provided to assist in completing and maintaining the Chemical Inventory.
+SDSs must be updated whenever chemicals are substituted or new chemicals are brought on site.
+UAH chemical inventories are maintained online using US SDS.
+Additional information about the chemical inventory process can be found on the OEHS website.